acmoles/portfolio/portfolio/projects/toucanbox.md

 I experimented with adding additional choice at signup but found this reduced conversion rate.
 A small uptick in retention didn't offset the effect.
 Subsequent projects would focus on retention.

 - Upsell customers at signup{ .check }
-- Doesn't fit with the typical "I'm trying this out" attitude{ .stop }
+- Too much upfront commitment for most potential customers{ .stop }
 { .check-list }

 </template>